twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 Twisted is used by a wide variety of applications, many of which are proprietary or otherwise inaccessible to the Twisted development team.
 Each of these applications is developed against a particular version of Twisted.
+The most important compatibility to preserve is at the Python API level.
 Python does not provide us with a strict way to partition **public** and **private** objects (methods, classes, modules), so it is unfortunately quite likely that many of those applications are using arbitrary parts of Twisted.
 Our compatibility strategy needs to take this into account, and be comprehensive across our entire codebase.
 Exceptions can be made for modules aggressively marked **unstable** or **experimental**, but even experimental modules will start being used in production code if they have been around for long enough.